LeBronLiHD/SRTP_RL_DecisionAlgorithm/README.md

 # SRTP_RL_DecisionAlgorithm

-&copy; SUN Zhengnan, SHEN Yipeng, LI Haodong

-Using Reinforcement Learning for Decision Making of Chinese Chess Games
+- Using Reinforcement Learning for Decision Making of Chinese Chess Games

 | filename| function|
 |:----:|:----:|